Bishops Lodge: Establishment of the Anglican Diocese of Riverina

 The Bishop's Lodge residence was constructed in Hay by Bishop Linton after promises of support from the Mayor and people of Hay.
-These promises were not fulfilled and the Linton family bore the major part of the debt for construction after the Bishop's death.
+These promises were not fulfilled and the Linton family bore the major part of the debt for construction after the bishop's death.
 The diocesan headquarters were later transferred to Narrandera.

 Residence of the Bishop of Riverina

-Bishop Linton employed the architectural practice of Sulman and Parkes, based in Sydney, and the plans for Bishop's Lodge were drawn by John Sulman, incorporating Linton's many ideas for climate control.
+Linton employed the architectural practice of Sulman and Parkes, based in Sydney, and the plans for Bishop's Lodge were drawn by John Sulman, incorporating Linton's many ideas for climate control.
 John Sulman, born in 1849, left a thriving practice in England when he and his invalid wife migrated to New South Wales in 1885.
 He was a highly successful and respected architect whose practice in the colony also prospered and he remained a partner in the firm Sulman and Power until 1928.
 His contribution to his profession also included teaching.
 From 1887 until 1912 he lectured in architecture in the Faculty of Engineering at Sydney University and from 1916 to 1927 he was again at the university, lecturing in Town Planning.
 It would appear that Bishop's Lodge stands alone in his work, being quite atypical of his style.
 Much of his work featured Italianate detailing and was constructed in brick and or stone.
-Comparisons with other examples of his work from the same period as Bishop's Lodge would appear to confirm Bishop Linton's major influence in the design and materials for the Lodge.
+Comparisons with other examples of his work from the same period as Bishop's Lodge would appear to confirm Linton's major influence in the design and materials for the Lodge.
 For example, the Yaralla Cottages in Concord, Sydney, were also completed in 1889, but in an English Queen Anne Revival style with what has been described as 'archetypical Sulmanesque marriage of brick and finely carved sandstone detailing.

 Thus Hay became the cathedral city of the new Diocese.
 The population then, as now, was approximately three thousand people.
 At that time Hay was an established town in the centre of the vast Riverina plains, with many imposing public buildings and urban services such as reticulated water.
 St Paul's pro-cathedral was erected by the end of 1885, the original plans to build a school room and synod hail having been hastily re-arranged and improved upon in order to create a "temporary" cathedral.

-Finally, in 1890 Bishop Linton and his family were able to move into their new, almost completed, residence.
-The Bishop wrote that:
+Finally, in 1890 Linton and his family were able to move into their new, almost completed, residence.
+The bishop wrote that: